yoriiis/svg-chunk-webpack-plugin/README.md

 ## Using a configuration

 You can pass configuration options to SvgChunkWebpackPlugin to overrides default settings.
+The transmitted parameters will be merged with the default parameters listed above.
 Allowed values are as follows:

 ### `filename`

-`String`
+`String = '[name].svg'`

 Tells the plugin whether to personalize the default sprite filename.
 The placeholder `[name]` is automatically replaced by entrypoints names.